ysa134/torii/README.md

 session is injected onto controllers and routes, these values will be available to templates.

-If an endpoint returns an authorization with an `adapter` property Torii will first look for an adapter with that name before falling back to the application adapter.
+Torii will first look for an adapter matching the endpoint name passed to `torii.open`.
+If there is no matching adapter, then the session object will fall back to using the `application` adapter.

 ## Getting started with the Torii codebase